pranith-rao/Alexa/README.md

 You can say sleep to put alexa back into sleep and stop to shutdown alexa.

-## Functions that this ALEXA can perform:
+## Functions that our ALEXA can perform:
 1).
 Greeting Functions:
     * Who are you?
     * How are you?